knipknap/receiptparser/README.md

                         built-in config to use --config-file CONFIG_FILE
-                        like -c, but point to a file instead -s, --sharpen         whether to sharpen the image before OCR -t TESSERACT, --tesseract TESSERACT
+                        like -c, but point to a file instead -t TESSERACT, --tesseract TESSERACT
                         output directory for OCR recognized text (default is to discard) -f FORMAT, --format FORMAT